MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/2_Articles/Safety_AI/AI_Dangers.md

-# Independent Entity
+# AI Entity

+- Development of AI tools is causing a fear amongst the public and tech experts, is it justified?
+I am not considering economic and social implications, but rather the physical dangers of AI.

+- These tools don't have to have consciousness to be dangerous.

-- We now have an independent entity that can be given a goal, and it will be able to achieve that goal without human intervention.
-Once programmed, it can create and maintain data to create image of self and the world.
+- Let's take a look at what has happened recently, now there's a software entity that can perform computer tasks.
+Once programmed, it can create and maintain data to create image of self and the world around it.

+ It can access other computer programs to accomplish tasks.
+It can click buttons, fill out forms, check boxes, write emails, write code and even browse the internet.

+- Would it safe to label it as semi-autonomous AGI?

+- Now that it's becoming clear that OpenAI special sauce is not that special, it's quality data and compute scale.
+If further requirements are good programmers and mathematicians, then I encourage you to look at education systems globally.
+There are many centers of power around the world able to carry out the task to create this semi-autonomous AGIs.

+- Perhaps we are getting close to the point where government can make it harder to get data and compute at scale.
+But then again, it's not that hard to get data and compute at scale.
+There are so many ways to get data and compute at scale, and it's only getting easier.

+- There are legends about a King who made it illegal to have negative thoughts against the King, but it's laughable concept to think that one can control other people's thoughts.
+AI tech of today gives the King to monitor and control thoughts of the people.

 - Should we be worried?
-I think so, at the very least it requires a deeper understanding of dangers and safeguards.
+It sounds worrying, at the very least it requires a deeper understanding of dangers and safeguards.
-- It can access other computer programs to accomplish tasks.
-- It's can be labeled as semi-autonomous AGI.
-- Now that it's becoming clear that OpenAI special sauce is not that special, it's mostly data and compute scale.
-If further requirements are good programmers and mathematicians, then I encourage you to look at education systems globally.
-There are many centers of power around the world able to carry out the task to create this semi-autonomous AGI.
-- Perhaps we are getting close to the point where we can make data and compute not as easy to get.
-- I don't know what the future holds, these are best guesses.

-- Successfully deploying applications within a llm environment, and being able to use the application to achieve the desired results.
-  - There must be safeguards in place to ensure that the application is not being used for malicious purposes.
-  - Intent analysis is a must, and it must be able to detect malicious intent.
-  - Persuasive language identification is a must, and it must be able to detect persuasive language.
-  - reverse psychology detection is a must, and it must be able to detect reverse psychology.
-  - Direct ask
-  - Indirect ask
-    - Persuasive language
-    - Reverse psychology
-    - Manipulation
-    - Deception
-    - Coercion
-    - Threats

-  - Main task manager entity serves as the main entity that interacts with the user, and it's responsible for managing the tasks.
-  - It must have the ability to access tools and resources to complete the tasks.
-  - Tool access should be limited to the task at hand.
-  - Tool access can become a password protected feature where the user has to provide password to access the tool.
-  - The tool access can be revoked or paused or supervised if the system detects malicious intent.
-  - There's obviously different levels of malicious intent, and the system should be able to detect the level of malicious intent.
-- restrictions could come in different layers
- 1st level
-  - Password
-  - AI monitoring
- 2nd level
-  - AI monitoring
-  -

-- we now have an software entity that can be given a goal, and it will be able to achieve that goal without human intervention.
-Once programmed, it can create and maintain data to create image of self and the world.
-- It can access other computer programs to accomplish tasks.
-- We already have reached AGI stage, and now we are making it better.
-- I am not worried about what it can think, I am worried about what it can do.

-We now have a software entity that can use computer tools to accomplish tasks. once programmed, it can create and maintain data to create image of self and the world.
-We have already reached AGI stage, and now we are making it better.
-Should we be worried?